2022 health coverage & your federal taxes

-- If you had Marketplace coverage at any point during 2021, you’ll use your Form 1095-A to "reconcile" your 2021 premium tax credits when you file your taxes.
+If you had Marketplace coverage at any point during 2022, you must file your taxes and "reconcile" your premium tax credits.

 - If you got excess Form 8962, Premium Tax Credit (PDF, 110 KB).

-- If you submitted your 2021 tax return electronically but it was rejected for a missing Form 8962, see how to fix it and correctly file electronically.
+- If you submitted your 2022 tax return electronically but it was rejected for a missing Form 8962, learn how to fix it and correctly file electronically.

 If more than one situation applied at different times or for different household members, start with one option, and we’ll take you to others.

 You had a Marketplace plan with premium tax credits